eyotang/emacs.d/README.md

 flycheck is used to immediately highlight syntax errors in Ruby, HAML, Python, Javascript, PHP and a number of other languages.

+## Clearcase supported

+* Desktops are stored in an independent directory "~/.emacs-desktop/<view>/", to ensure different view reserved their own ".emacs.desktop", ".session" and ".smex-items".
+One special view "NONE-VIEW" is used for NONE view set.
+* View name displayed on frame title.
+* GUI merge will be automatically popup, once checkin conflict.

 ## Requirements

-* Emacs 23.3 or greater (note that Emacs 24 is required for some functionality, and will likely become the minimum required version some time soon.)
+* Emacs 24.4 or greater (note that Emacs 24 is required for some functionality, and become the minimum required version now.)
 * To make the most of the programming language-specific support in this config, further programs will likely be required, particularly those that [flycheck](https://github.com/flycheck/flycheck) uses to